nikolalsvk/blog/content/blog/three-ways-to-avoid-duplicate-sidekiq-jobs/index.md

 ### Why Lua?

 First of all, I am not the author of the gem, so I am just assuming things here.
-The first time I saw the gem I asked - why use Lua inside a Ruby gem?
+The first time I saw the gem, I asked - why use Lua inside a Ruby gem?
 It might appear odd at first, but Redis supports running Lua scripts.
 I guess the author of the gem had this in mind and wanted to do more nimble logic in Lua.

-If you take a look at the
+If you look at the
 [Lua files in the gem's repo](https://github.com/mhenrixon/sidekiq-unique-jobs/tree/master/lib/sidekiq_unique_jobs/lua), they aren't that complicated.
 All of those Lua scripts later get called from the Ruby code in the [`SidekiqUniqueJobs::Script::Caller` here](https://github.com/mhenrixon/sidekiq-unique-jobs/blob/master/lib/sidekiq_unique_jobs/script/caller.rb).
-Take a look at the source code, it is interesting to read and figure out how things work there.
+Please take a look at the source code, it is interesting to read and figure out how things work there.

 ### Alternative gem